You are here

 - Digitalisation of properties

-We have made good progress in the installation and use of smart technical control systems that improve energy consumption, for example a system for individual metering of cold and hot water, which on average reduces consumption by 15%.
+We’re installing smart technical control systems that improve energy consumption, for example a system for individual metering of cold and hot water and optimization of the room temperature.

 - Maximise recycling!